Austin Riley Player Props: Braves vs. Rockies

-The Atlanta Braves and Austin Riley (.359 slugging percentage over his past 10 games, including one homer), battle starter Dinelson Lamet and the Colorado Rockies at Truist Park, Friday at 7:20 PM ET.
+Austin Riley, with a slugging percentage of .316 in his past 10 games -- including one home run -- will be in action for the Atlanta Braves against the Colorado Rockies, with Connor Seabold on the mound, June 17 at 4:10 PM ET.

-He had a hitless performance in his most recent game (0-for-4) against the Rockies.
+He had a one-hit showing in his last game (1-for-2) against the Rockies.

 Austin Riley Game Info & Props vs. the Rockies